wojo501/Practice_Dataset_Binary_Classification/README.md

 # Practice_Dataset_Binary_Classification
-## Machine Learning basics with proper preprocessing
+## Machine Learning basics and preprocessing
  First project with machine learning in python

  This project was created by: